 5. Step Outside Your Comfort Zone

 I believe that comfort is the enemy of progress.
 Your comfort zone is a safe place to hang out, but nothing ever grows there.

 New research from Yale University shows that uncertainty sends a signal to the brain to kickstart the learning process.
 This means that those unstable situations that make you feel uncomfortable are critical to your ability to grow and succeed.

 Do you think that some of the most successful people in this world got to where they are today by sipping apple martinis and sitting on a beach?
 Absolutely not.

-They worked tirelessly and risk a lot in order to turn their dreams into reality.
-In short, they took massive action, in spite of their fears.
+They worked tirelessly and risked a lot to turn their dreams into reality.
+In short, they took massive action, despite their fears.
 What would you do if you weren’t afraid?

 I challenge you to do one thing every day that stretches your mental muscle.
 That is how you become the driver of your destiny.

-Still wondering how to step out of your comfort zone?
-I strongly recommend you read this:
+Are you still wondering how to step out of your comfort zone?
+I strongly recommend you read this article.

 Your mental strength is bigger than any obstacle or adversity.
 You can either choose to stay on the ground and play the victim, or you can rise up and transform your pain into possibility.

-Are you ready to show life who is boss?
+Are you ready to show life who’s boss?